 Michele L Barnes, Associate Professor (CV)

-I grew up in California exploring my ancestral lands with my three sisters along the Monterey Bay coastline, and have always had a deep connection with the oceans and a passion for supporting communities who value and depend on it.
+I am a mixed-heritage descendant of the Rumsen Ohlone people and a member of the Ohlone Costanoan Esselen Nation.
+I grew up in California exploring my ancestral lands with my three sisters along the Monterey Bay coastline, and I have always felt a deep connection to the ocean and a commitment to supporting the communities who value and depend on it.
 I undertook my postgraduate studies at the University of Hawaii in an interdisciplinary department focused on environmental problem solving.
-My PhD dissertation blended social network science, sociology, psychology, and economics to shed light on the social behaviour of resource users in a complex ‘social-ecological system’ comprised of both people and nature.
-After obtaining my PhD in 2015, I was awarded a U.S. National Science Foundation Postdoctoral Research Fellowship to develop and apply an integrative social-ecological network modelling framework to capture complex linkages between people and nature in coral reef ecosystems (2015 – 2018; ~AUD $208,500).
+My PhD dissertation blended social network science, sociology, economics, and environmental science to shed light on the social behaviour of resource users in a complex ‘social-ecological system’ – an interdependent, relational system comprised of both people and nature.
+After obtaining my PhD in 2015, I was awarded a U.S. National Science Foundation Postdoctoral Research Fellowship to develop and apply an integrative social-ecological network modelling framework to capture complex linkages between people and nature (2015 – 2018; ~AUD $208,500).
 I executed this project as a visiting fellow at the ARC Centre of Excellence for Coral Reef Studies at James Cook University in Australia.
 In 2018, I was awarded an early career research fellowship (DECRA) from the Australian Research Council to study how social networks and power shape adaptive and transformative responses to climate change (2019 – 2022; AUD $370,000).
-In 2021 I won the Paul Bourke Award from the Academy of Social Sciences in Australia for my research on social networks and the environment.
+In 2021 I won the Paul Bourke Award from the Academy of Social Sciences in Australia for my research on social networks and the environment, and in 2024 I joined the School of Project Management at USYD to contribute to their growing focus on Projects for Resilience, Sustainability, and Social Justice.

 I am deeply interested in contributing actionable insights to support just climate adaptation and transformation, and am obsessed with all things related to social networks.
-I am currently the President of the Australian Network for Social Network Analysis and serve on the board of the International Network for Social Network Analysis (INSNA).
+I serve on the board of the International Network for Social Network Analysis (INSNA) and previously served as the president for the Australian Network for Social Network Analysis (ANSNA).
 In 2022 I served on the organising committee for the INSNA Sunbelt Conference, where I lead the development of a Special Theme focused on Social Networks, Disaster Recovery, and Environmental Governance in the Context of Climate Change.
 I was a member of the Expert Working Group that developed a National Strategy for Just Adaptation in Australia (with Future Earth Australia and the Australian Academy of Sciences).
-I also co-founded the Justice, Equity, Diversity, and Inclusion Committee at the ARC Centre of Excellence for Coral Reef Studies in 2020, and served as co-chair of this committee until the end of the centre in 2023.
-I am an editor of Ecology and Society and have served as a guest editor for Proceedings of the National Academy of Sciences.
+I am currently serving on the Expert Editorial Board for the Resilience Science Must-Knows initiative – a collaboration between the Stockholm Resilience Centre, the Global Resilience Partnership, and Future Earth that incorporates perspectives from a range of resilience fields to identify overarching, essential, and relevant Resilience Science Must-Knows for decision-makers.
+I previously co-founded the Justice, Equity, Diversity, and Inclusion Committee at the ARC Centre of Excellence for Coral Reef Studies in 2020, and served as co-chair of this committee until the end of the centre in 2023.
+I am an editor of Ecology and Society, serve on the editorial advisory board of Cell Reports Sustainability, and have served as a guest editor for Proceedings of the National Academy of Sciences.

 When I am not at work, I am usually spending time with my two young boys and partner.
 Our main activities include dance parties, building sand castles and forts, swimming, surfing, learning about sea creatures and climate change, and having as much fun as possible exploring the world around us.